Post Office Recurring Deposit Scheme

 - Aadhaar card number

-Step 4: You have to submit the RD account application form application form in the prescribed format to the concerned official along with all the supporting certificates.
+Step 4: Submit the RD account application form application form in the prescribed format to the concerned authority along with all the supporting certificates.

 Attach Required Documents

-Step 5: After applying, you have to attach the PAN Card, Address Proof, and ID proof records along with the application form.
-You must also carry the originals for the in-person KYC verification purpose.
+Step 5: After applying, attach the PAN Card, Address Proof, and ID proof records along with the application form.
+And carry the originals for the in-person KYC verification purpose.

 Submit the Application

-Step 6: After completing the application form, you can submit the same and start operating your account.
+Step 6: After completing the application form, submit the same and start operating the account.

 Tax Benefits of Post Office Recurring Deposit (RD)

-The interest income availed by investing in Post Office Recurring Deposit is considered as taxable income.
+The interest income from investing in Post Office Recurring Deposit is taxable income.
 The interest income will be taxed under the head of “Income from Other Sources”.
 There is no TDS on such compiled corpus.
 It is the responsibility of a depositor to indicate the income and pay the tax as per his tax slab.